seanbradley/Simpletown/README.md

 * DEBUG

-Set DEBUG as an environment variable, like so...
+Set DEBUG as an environment variable on your development machine, like so...

     DEBUG="True"; export DEBUG